Shop Math Worksheet - Tap Drill, Counterbore, Hardness & Material Prompts

 Assumptions

-- Each worksheet section operates independently; unfilled sections are omitted from the combined summary
+- Each worksheet section operates independently; the summary preserves the selected source warnings for review.

 Limitations

-- Combined summary is designed for shop floor reference; not intended as formal quality documentation
+- Combined summary is designed for shop-floor review prompts, not formal quality documentation.

-- Does not include surface finish, tolerance, or dimensional measurement calculations
+- Does not include surface finish, tolerance-stack, GD&T, fixture, or dimensional-measurement calculations.

 References